I’m hooked on Ocean’s catch and George Reis’ cooking.

 I love seafood—crab, oysters, scallops, shrimp, grouper, snapper, lobster and more.
 I like them wood fire grilled, steamed, baked, pan seared, or Southern fried.
 And Ocean’s offerings and preparations are as vast as the sea—serving only the best quality seafood from every continent—prepared as desired.
 So what is not to love?

 George Reis was born in the Midwest and raised in upstate New York.
-He also lived in Dallas, the Gulf Coast and Atlanta before opening Ocean in March 2002, and afterwards its partner restaurant 26, next door.
+He also lived in Dallas, the Gulf Coast and Atlanta before opening Ocean in March 2002.
 Since 2002 Reis has become recognized as one of the city’s top chefs and the restaurant one of the city’s best.

 Ocean is located at 1218 20th Street South in the Five Points district of Birmingham’s Southside.
 A white tablecloth ambience reflects its oceanic theme in shades of aqua marine.
 Handcrafted cocktails are served at the waterfall accented, main bar—that wraps the right side of the dining room—and on the patio bar.
 The raw bar offers oysters, shrimp and a Seafood Tower for Two, and extensive sushi and sashimi offerings.